 Following qualification, the opportunities for registered adult nurses are vast.
 A wide variety of positions will be open to you in England and abroad.
 With the increasing emphasis on nursing people in the community, the opportunities are continuing to grow and we are seeing high levels (97%) of graduate recruitment within the East of England.

 A very large percentage of students who qualify are employed locally, straight form the course.
 This can be straight into community settings as well as in the hospital.
 Students can choose to go on to specialise within their chosen field of practice or perhaps they may wish to undertake their mentorship qualification and begin to support students in practice themselves.

-Following qualification as an Adult nurse, opportunities for further training in mentorship, health visiting, school nursing and midwifery are also available in partnership with UoS.
-The university also offers a wide range of modules as part of the Continuing Practice Development (CPD) programme often at degree and masters level.
+Following qualification as an Adult nurse, opportunities for further training in mentorship, health visiting, school nursing and midwifery are also available in partnership with the University.
+The University also offers a wide range of modules as part of the Continuing Practice Development (CPD) programme often at degree and masters level.

 Throughout the programme students will be engaging with service users, either in theoretical sessions or in practice.
 These engagements range from guest speakers, case study work, and simulation of practice, to providing direct patient care.